-Insomnia is a dissatisfaction with sleep quantity or quality with complaints of difficulty initiating or maintaining sleep.
-The sleep impairments have significant impacts in social, occupational, or other important areas of functioning.
-Difficulty maintaining sleep is the most common single symptoms of insomnia, followed by a difficulty falling asleep.
+Insomnia is dissatisfaction with sleep quantity or quality with complaints of difficulty initiating or maintaining sleep.
+Sleep impairments have significant impacts on social, occupational, or other important areas of functioning.
+Difficulty maintaining sleep is the most common single symptom of insomnia, followed by difficulty falling asleep.
 A combination of the two is the most common presentation of insomnia.
-The onset of insomnia can occur at anytime during someone’s life but the first episode is most commonly in young adulthood.
-Sleep often becomes less restful as people age, so noise or other changes in the environment are more likely to impact sleeping.
+The onset of insomnia can occur at any time during someone’s life but the first episode is most commonly in young adulthood.
+Sleep often becomes less restful as people age, so noise or other changes in the environment are more likely to impact sleep.
 With age, the internal clock often advances, so you get tired earlier in the evening and wake up earlier in the morning.
 But older people generally still need the same amount of sleep as younger people do.
 Other changes that occur with age that can cause insomnia are changes in health, sleep patterns, and changes in activity.
 Insomnia can be characterized based on its duration.

 Different Types of Insomnia Disorders

 There are specifiers identified in the Diagnostic and Statistical Manual of Mental Disorders related to insomnia:

 - Episodic: Symptoms last eat 2 months but less than 3 months.

 - Persistent: Symptoms last 3 months or longer.

 - Recurrent: Two (or more) episodes within the space of 1 year.

 The Diagnostic and Statistical Manual of Mental Disorders also identifies different manifestations of insomnia that occur at different times of the sleep period: